August 29, 2025

 - How Does It Affect the Cotton Crop?

-They directly attack the leaf and leaf buds and cause silvering on the lower leaf surface.
-Heavy infestation of cotton thrips can delay fruiting and maturity.
+They directly attack the leaves and leaf buds, causing silvering on the lower leaf surface.

 Cotton Leafhoppers